Plastic Surgery Post-Op Care Provider – Lymphatic Drainage

 Liposuction – For liposuction, I add myofascial massage to MLD in the very early stages of recovery.
 One of the most common complications of liposuction is the potential for the development of fibrosis, which is a hardening of the tissues due inflammation and stagnant fluids accumulated in the lipo areas.
 This can result in stiffness, limited range of motion, and hard, malformed lumps in the surgical areas – exactly the opposite of what is desired!
 We will use MLD to effectively drain the fluids, and myofascial massage to keep the tissues soft and pliable, improve your range of motion, and for defining and contouring as you heal.

 Fat Transfer (BBL, Hips, Breasts, Face) – Fat transfer is generally accompanied by liposuction to harvest fat for the transfer.
 Our most important precaution is to NOT apply pressure or shearing forces to the areas that received a fat graft until the fat has fully vascularized and developed a proper blood flow.
 This can take a while, so we do not work directly on the fat transfer sites until later, but we do work work directly with the liposuction areas.
-Lymphatic drainage is always part of the treatment to reduce overall inflammation, swelling, pain, and bruising at both the transfer sites and the lipo areas, along with myofascial work to prevent or treat fibrosis where liposuction was performed.
+Lymphatic drainage is always part of the treatment to reduce overall inflammation, swelling, pain, and bruising in the body, which positively affects both the transfer sites and the lipo areas, along with myofascial work where liposuction was performed to prevent or treat fibrosis.
 Meanwhile, we protect the transfer sites with proper bolstering and positioning on the table so they are not compressed or disturbed.

 Face Lift – The normal lymphatic drainage pathways are impaired after a facelift, so there can be a lot of swelling in the face, neck, and upper torso, as well as the usual pain, bruising, and inflammation.
 It is very important to manage the swelling to get the best outcomes and the aesthetics you are looking for by the end of your recovery period.
 I will mostly work to move the fluids through alternate lymphatic drainage pathways, as well as soothing massage in other areas to ease discomfort from altered sleep positions and stress.
 While swelling can take up to three months to fully subside, MLD can significantly expedite this process and enhance your comfort during recovery.